Uptown Saturday Night (album)

-Uptown Saturday Night is the debut studio album from American hip hop group Camp Lo, released January 28, 1997 on Profile Records and distributed through Arista Records.
-The album was largely produced by Ski and spawned the hit single, "Luchini AKA This Is It".
+Uptown Saturday Night is the debut studio album from American hip hop group Camp Lo, released January 28, 1997, on Profile Records and distributed through Arista Records.
+The album was largely produced by Ski and spawned the hit single "Luchini AKA This Is It".

 The album peaked at twenty-seven on the U.S. Billboard 200 and reached the fifth spot on the R&B Albums chart.

 Release and reception

 Uptown Saturday Night is often hailed as a classic by fans and critics.
 Leo Stanley of AllMusic called the album "a refreshing fusion of hip-hop, soul, and jazz that manages to avoid most jazz-rap clichés while retaining street credibility", and "a worthwhile debut".

 Cover art

-The album cover is a homage to the album cover of Marvin Gaye's I Want You, which featured the painting "Sugar Shack" by Ernie Barnes.
+The album cover is a homage to the painting "The Sugar Shack" by Ernie Barnes that was featured on the 1970s sitcom Good Times and the album cover of Marvin Gaye's I Want You.